exam-image

 AISSEE Application/Registration Process 2026

-The AISSEE 2026 application/registration procedure is conducted online through the official NTA portal and involves several stages such as registration, upload of documents, selection of schools, and finally, fee payment.
-Below is a simple step-by-step guide to help you complete the registration smoothly.
+The AISSEE 2026 application/registration procedure was conducted online through the official NTA portal and involved several stages such as registration, upload of documents, selection of schools, and fee payment.
+The application process is now complete, the admit card has been released, and the AISSEE 2026 exam is scheduled for 18 January 2026.
+Below is a simple step-by-step overview of how the registration process was carried out.

 Step I: Registration

-• Enter name, parent names, and date of birth as per records
+• Enter name, parents’ names, and date of birth as per records

 • Provide valid ID (last 4 digits of Aadhaar/PAN/Passport/School ID)

-• Use a valid mobile number and email for OTP verification
+• Use a valid mobile number and email ID for OTP verification

 • Enter the complete address with PIN code